hemmer/mlrVST/README.md

 --------------

 UI is starting to take shape (at least in terms of functionality).
 Variable number of channels can be set at runtime.
 Very basic audio processing can be done.
+Initial OSC tests are sucessful.

 Possible Upcoming Features